 This Lemon Cheesecake may be my favorite cheesecake that I’ve eaten in recent history.

-But the bright, fresh, tart lemon flavor complements the tangy cream cheese and sour cream in the filling so well that it’s truly a match made in culinary heaven.
+This cheesecake’s bright, fresh, tart lemon flavor complements the tangy cream cheese and sour cream in the filling so well!
+It’s truly a match made in heaven.

-Do I Need to Use a Springform Pan?
+Do I Need to Use a Springform Pan for Cheesecakes?

 Do I Have to Use Graham Crackers for This Lemon Cheesecake?

-No!
-If you live somewhere they aren’t available, feel free to use digestive biscuits instead.
-You could also use the same amount of ground vanilla wafers, gingersnap cookies, Biscoff cookies, or any other similarly-textured cookie with flavors to compliment your lemon cheesecake.
+No. If you live somewhere they aren’t available, feel free to use digestive biscuits instead.
+You could also use the same amount of ground vanilla wafers, gingersnap cookies, Biscoff cookies, or any other similarly textured cookie with flavors that complement your lemon cheesecake.

-Perfectly smooth cheesecake with zero cracks requires 4 precautions.
-I’ve listed them below.
-But even if a crack occurs, this cheesecake is topped with lemon curd, so you might be able to disguise any imperfections.
-You could also top with whipped cream if you’d prefer!
+Perfectly smooth cheesecake with zero cracks requires four precautions, which I’ve listed below.
+If a crack does still occur, this Lemon Cheesecake is topped with lemon curd, so you should be able to disguise any imperfections anyway!
+You could also top with whipped cream.

 1. Ingredients (and Their Temperatures) Matter

-- Be sure to use high-quality full-fat cream cheese bricks.
+- Be sure to use full-fat cream cheese bricks.
 It really makes a difference!

-- Don’t use cream cheese that’s for spreading on a bagel.
+- Don’t use cream cheese that’s meant for spreading on a bagel.

 - The cream cheese should be completely softened to room temperature.
-If it’s too cold, it won’t mix thoroughly and you’ll end up with little bits and pockets of unblended cream cheese.
+If it’s too cold, it won’t mix thoroughly and you’ll end up with little bits of unblended cream cheese.

 2. Don’t Overbeat Cheesecake Filling